 of the autism evidence map for pertinent scientific evidence, expert opinion, and client/patient perspective.

 Treatment modes and modalities are technologies or other support systems that can be used in conjunction with or in the implementation of various treatment options.
 For example, video-based instruction can be used in peer-mediated interventions to address social skills and other target behaviors.

 Augmentative and Alternative Communication (AAC)

-AAC involves supplementing or replacing natural speech and/or writing with aided (e.g., picture communication symbols [PECS], line drawings, Blissymbols, speech generating devices, and tangible objects) and/or unaided (e.g., manual signs, gestures, and finger spelling) symbols.
+AAC involves supplementing or replacing natural speech and/or writing with aided (e.g., Picture Exchange Communication System [PECS], line drawings, Blissymbols, speech generating devices, and tangible objects) and/or unaided (e.g., manual signs, gestures, and finger spelling) symbols.
 Whereas aided symbols require some type of transmission device, production of unaided symbols only requires body movements.
 For more information on speech-generating devices for children with autism, see van der Meer and Rispoli (2010).

 - Evidence indicates that the use of aided AAC improves communication skills (Ganz et al., 2011).

 Evidence indicates that